PracticeMakesCorrect/PowerBI-BDR-Performance/Targets-by-Rep.md

 This DAX formula calculates individual targets by dividing team targets by team sizes across multiple years and quarters.
-Includes error handling (IFERROR) and multiple nested lookups.
-Useful for target-setting and data normalization for sales teams.
+This is useful when targets are set at team level and you need to automate individual target calculation.

 ![My Image](images/Attainment_by_Rep.PNG)